Zoha131/java-learning/abstract_class/README.md

 ## Notes

 An abstract class cannot be used to create objects.
-An abstract class can contain abstract methods, which are implemented in concrete subclasses
+An abstract class can contain abstract methods, which are implemented in concrete subclasses.

 The following points about abstract classes are worth noting:
 * An abstract method cannot be contained in a nonabstract class.
 If a subclass of an